-3.16 Accessing the Serial Menu and the USB Menu
+3.15 Accessing the Serial Menu and the USB Menu

-Measurements and logging tasks can be accessed via the serial port or the USB port using a terminal emulator such as Tera Term or HyperTerminal running on an attached computer or the 2B Technologies Display and Graphing software (see links in Section 3.15 above).
-Commands can be sent using the terminal emulator set with the properties listed in the section of this manual entitled "Collecting Data over the USB or Serial Port in Real Time" (Section 3.13).
-Listed below are the lower-case letters that are commands for performing certain operations while the instrument continues to measure: I Start logging and write over existing logged data
+Measurements and logging tasks can be accessed via the serial port or the USB port using a terminal emulator such as Tera Term or HyperTerminal running on an attached computer or the 2B Technologies Display and Graphing software.
+Commands can be sent using the terminal emulator set with the properties listed in the section of this manual entitled "Collecting Data over the USB or Serial Port in Real Time" (Section 3.12).
+Listed below are the lowercase letters that are commands for performing certain operations while the instrument continues to measure:

-- Start logging and write over existing logged d
+Start logging and write over existing logged data ı

-End logging and transmit logged data

-- t End logging and transmit logged data
+End logging and transmit logged data t

-- e End logging
+e End logging

-- h Output serial data line header
+Output serial data line header

-- m Access serial menu
+Access serial menu